bjarneh/bearhttp/README.md

-`bearhttp` is a small web server; basically I wanted to make a clone of [BareHTTP][1], but it's written in [Java][3] 1.6, i.e. the `com.sun.net.httpserver.HttpServer;` is used to dispatch incoming request.
-Only one type of handler is implemented currently, and it handles GET and HEAD requests, returning files with hopefully the correct mime type.
+`bearhttp` is a small web server; basically I wanted to make a clone of [BareHTTP][1], but it's written in [Java][3] 1.6, i.e. the `HttpServer` found in 1.6 is used to dispatch incoming request.
+Only one type of handler is implemented currently, and it handles GET and HEAD requests, returning files and hopefully the correct mime type.
 Mime/content types are based on `/etc/mime.types` found on Debian/Ubuntu systems.

 ## Requirements ##

 - [Ant][2] is used to build/test

 ## Try it ##